eeriemyxi/yantra-themeconv/README.md

 # Yantra Theme Converter
 A tool to convert old-style theme posts for [Yantra Launcher](https://github.com/coderGtm/yantra-app-launcher) to the newer JSON theme files.
 ## Lore
-Formerly, [Yantra Launcher](https://github.com/coderGtm/yantra-app-launcher) had sufficed for publicly sharing themes by uploading them on a Discord server as a text post.
-A Discord bot named Curator was developed to standardise the posts.
-The Discord bot would upload the results to a text channel from where other users may manually apply the theme.
-Ultimately a more rigorous and convenient method was implemented where themes were instead shared as import/exportable JSON-serialized files.
+Formerly, [Yantra Launcher](https://github.com/coderGtm/yantra-app-launcher) sufficed for publicly sharing themes by uploading them to a Discord server as text posts.
+A Discord bot named Curator was developed to standardise the posts and upload the results to a text channel from where other users could manually apply the theme.
+Ultimately, a more rigorous, convenient method was implemented where themes were instead shared as import/exportable JSON-serialized files.

-The older "themes," although they very much are just mere Discord posts, have now been deprecated.
-They are difficult to apply unless you manually convert them to JSON by hand; making a handful of old themes practically unusable.
+The older "themes," although just Discord posts, have now been deprecated.
+They are difficult to apply unless you manually convert them to JSON, making a handful of old themes practically unusable.
 This tool accomplishes this conversion automatically for your convenience.

 # Demo
 https://github.com/user-attachments/assets/2a83e476-9980-4feb-ba37-a54f35e46f29